TSABM/inbre-retina/README.md

 # internship
 Code and documents for the internship

+## Day 42 7/25/24
+12:46 pm - 2:17 pm
+2:51 pm -

+resize code mostly complete.
+Bugfixing and testing now.
+Also initial bugfixing on box movement too, though its incomplete.

+initial resizing works now, some few fixes could still be useful but the concept is working.
+Moving signal is sent, though its doesnt yet move anything

+resizing and moving now work.
+However there is a problem.
+Selecting one box now fills all other boxes with the color blue and all boxes after the first cannot be selected moved or resized.
+This needs fixing.

+Found first problem, only the first box was selectable, this should no longer be the case, still looking for the blue fill issue.

+Blue fill: only boxes made after the one selected get filled in with blue, it must be an after effect of drawing the selected box in blue

+Fixed blue fill issue.

 ## Day 41 7/24/24
 11:45 am - 1:00 pm
 1:30 pm - 3:13 pm